FACTBOX-Key parts of sweeping US sanctions against Russia | Headlines

 The U.S. also targeted the Alexandrov Research Institute of Technology, a subsidiary of Rosatom, the state nuclear company, which the State Department said is involved in designing, testing and supporting nuclear power and naval propulsion reactors, including for Russian submarines.
 MANUFACTURE OF WEAPONS

 The State Department also said it was targeting nearly 60 entities and individuals involved in the manufacture of weapons, ammunition, and associated materiel as part of its effort to disrupt and degrade Russia's military industrial base.
-EXPORT CONTROLS
+NAVALNY'S DEATH

+The State Department on Friday also targeted three Russian Federal Penitentiary Service officials it accused of being connected to Navalny's death, including its deputy director who it said reportedly instructed prison staff to exert harsher treatment on Navalny.
+Navalny, 47, fell unconscious and

+died suddenly last week at the penal colony above the Arctic Circle, the prison service said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)